 i.
-Description of the Purpose and Scope of the Business and Risk Areas Where the Internal Model is Used
+Description of the Purpose and Scope of the Business and Risk Areas Where the Internal Model is Used ii.
+Where a Partial Internal Model is Used, Description of the Integration with the BSCR Model Not applicable.

 Not applicable - the Company has not applied to have its internal capital model approved to determine regulatory capital requirements.